 John Painter, Owner, Maine Green Crabs, johnlpainter@me.com

-Tae Chong, Director of Multicultural Markets at the Maine Chamber of Commerce, Tae.Y.Chong@gmail.com
+Tae Chong, Multicultural Markets at the Maine Chamber of Commerce, Tae.Y.Chong@gmail.com